Domestic Violence in Marriages and Your Legal Rights

 Although you do not need an attorney to ask for (or to respond to) a restraining order, you should consider retaining a family law attorney who will protect your rights, especially if you have children.
 Maneuvering through the court process can be unclear and scary, but the right lawyer can make it easier to handle.

-For more information on how to protect yourself legally against an abusive spouse, contact the family lawyers at Walzer & Melcher today.
+For more information on how to protect yourself legally against an abusive spouse, contact the expert divorce lawyers at Walzer Melcher.